-- 1.1 Agree the restructuring of the Overview and Scrutiny Function to consist of three committees: People, Place and Corporate, as detailed in this report and appendices. - 1.2 That the new Overview and Scrutiny committee structure starts for the municipal year 2024/25. - 1.3 Agree the terms of reference of these committees at appendix 1 and delegate authority to the Monitoring Officer to include them in the Constitution. - 1.4 Cease the Lower Thames Crossing Task Force, Local Development Plan Task Force and the Hidden and Extreme Harms Prevention Committee from the 2024/25 municipal year in accordance with Centre for Governance and Scrutiny's (CfGS) findings and recommendations.
+- 1. Recommendation(s) - 1.1 Agree the restructuring of the Overview and Scrutiny Function to consist of three committees: People, Place and Corporate, as detailed in this report and appendices. - 1.2 That the new Overview and Scrutiny committee structure starts for the municipal year 2024/25. - 1.3 Subject to the addition of two substitutes per political group to be added to each committee, agree the terms of reference of these committees at appendix 1 and delegate authority to the Monitoring Officer to include them in the Constitution. - 1.4 Cease the Local Development Plan Task Force and the Hidden and Extreme Harms Prevention Committee from the 2024/25 municipal year in accordance with Centre for Governance and Scrutiny's (CfGS) findings and recommendations.